 Shepherd’s Men, joined by new member, U.S. Army veteran and SHARE Graduate James Peterson, ran from Boston, MA to Shepherd Center.
 Each of the members ran 22 kilometers per day also wearing 22 lb. flak vests and raised just shy of $1 million.

-On May 22, 2017, Shepherd’s Men will begin their fourth annual campaign through eight cities, beginning at the Flight 93 Memorial site in Shanksville, PA.
-To pay tribute to the heroes who gave their lives on that flight, each of the members will wear 71-pound packs over their 22-pound vests for a total of 93 pounds on the first leg of the run.
-In each city thereafter, two team members will rotate carrying that honor until they arrive home to the Shepherd Center in Atlanta, Georgia on May 29.
-The overall goal for 2017 is to raise $2.2 million by December 31, of which 100% of the proceeds will support the SHARE Military Initiative at Atlanta’s Shepherd Center.
+On May 22, 2017, Shepherd’s Men began their fourth annual campaign through eight cities, starting at the Flight 93 Memorial site in Shanksville, PA.
+To pay tribute to the heroes who gave their lives on that flight, each of the members wore 71-pound packs over their 22-pound vests for a total of 93 pounds on the first leg of the run.
+In each city thereafter, two team members rotated carrying that honor until they returned home to the Shepherd Center in Atlanta, Georgia on May 29.
+The Shepherd’s Men raised in excess of $1 million in 2017 to cover the current operating budget of $1.2 million and increase the number of clients who can be served each year.